Online orders made easy for hospitality

 Jonny was working in Wellington hospitality before he switched to software development.
 It gave him a unique insight into how the industry needed a simple, low admin solution to get online fast.

-But to tailor the app for a Covid-19 environment, the team had to update it to include delivery options, R18 verification and custom orders.
+To tailor the app for a Covid-19 environment the team had to update it to include delivery options, R18 verification and custom orders.ders.

 “We also offered it free in the first instance for our posBoss clients just to help them make sure they could re-open the doors in level 3.”

-Jonny says they’re now hoping Regulr goes from being a band aid option for hospitality during Covid-19 to kickstarting a behaviour change that helps grow the industry.
+Jonny now hopes Regulr goes from being a band aid option for hospitality during Covid-19 to kickstarting a behaviour change that helps grow the industry.

 “There’s no reason why this couldn’t be a way for hospitality businesses to diversify and grow their services through online platforms.”